frostludik/project-2-genesis/README.md

 >  - To fill database with records for testing use four prepared POST requests from Postman
 >- **Log**
 >  - Log is outputted to console and to file as well
->  - Log file is located in project-2-genesis/logs folder
+>  - Log file will be located in project-2-genesis/logs folder